 Osborne Clarke “may be possibly the nicest and most down to earth law firm ever,” one insider tells Legal Cheek, “but you still have to work hard”.
-That statement is a pithy summary of OC, which is currently on a journey from national firm to international player.
-As it opens more offices – the latest is in Shanghai via a link with local firm Zhang Yu & Partners, and follows recent openings in San Francisco and Amsterdam – Osborne Clarke has so far managed to preserve the famously nice culture that prevails within it.
+That statement is a pithy summary of OC, which continues on its journey from national firm to international player.
+As it opens more offices — the latest is in Delhi, via Indian relationship firm BTG Legal, and follows recent openings in Shanghai, San Francisco and Amsterdam — Osborne Clarke has so far managed to preserve the famously nice culture that prevails within it.

-The firm scores an impressive five A*s in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19, with top marks for training, quality of work, peer support, partner approachability and tech savvy.
+The firm scores an impressive five A*s in the Legal Cheek Trainee and Junior Lawyer Survey 2019-20, with top marks for training, quality of work, partner approachability, tech and social life.

 What’s more, with the firm habitually clocking up strong retention rates, even the aforementioned joker is likely to end up with a full-time job at the end of the training process.

 Money varies (see below) between the trio of UK offices in London, Reading and Bristol.
 The lower newly qualified solicitor pay outside the capital is made up for by the “brand new and awesome” building in Reading, while the “light, airy, modern” Bristol office is always a popular place to be based.
 Six consecutive years of financial growth — OC’s revenue rose again this year, by 11%, to €304 million (£276 million) this year on the back of a series of sharp rises — has left the firm well-resourced and ready to respond to any upward pressure on salaries.
 Profit per equity now stands at £703,000, a slight drop on the £711,000 recorded last year following a spike in investment in internal technology systems and the launch of a start-up incubator, Osborne Clarke Ventures.